dexC166/dex-real-time-streaming/README.md

 ## <a name="license">📜 License</a>

-All code and design proudly created and maintained by **Dex**.
+All code and design proudly created and maintained by **Dayle Cortes**.
-© 2025 Dex.
+© 2025 Dayle Cortes.
 All rights reserved.

 ---